 - 3 (16-ounce) 1-inch thick boneless rib eye steaks

 1. In a small bowl, mix together the olive oil, garlic, lime juice, paprika, cumin, chili powder, salt and pepper.
-Place the steaks in a large container or bowl and pourr the mixture over the steaks, turning them to coat well.
-Marinate in the fridge for about 2 hours, allowing the steaks to come to room temperature before grilling.
+Place the steaks in a large container or bowl and pour the mixture over the steaks, smearing the mixture over the surface of the steaks to coat well.
+Let sit at room temperature for about 20 minutes, or better still marinate in the fridge for about 2 hours, allowing the steaks to come to room temperature before grilling.